ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Cache-Control: no-store
 ~~~~~~~~~~

-The new-nonce resource MUST NOT be cached by the client or intermediate HTTP
+Caching of responses from the new-nonce resource can cause clients to be unable
-caches.
-The server SHOULD include a Cache-Control header field with the
+to communicate with the ACME server.
+The server MUST include a Cache-Control
-"no-store" directive in responses for the new-nonce resource.
+header field with the "no-store" directive in responses for the new-nonce
+resource, in order to prevent caching of this resource.

 ## Registration